 As a diverse society, we need to learn to disagree effectively, says Dr. Meckfessel, who advocates for the study of rhetoric to help us.

-Connect with dozens of employers looking to fill full-time, part-time and temporary jobs at Highline’s Fall Job Fair, October 26.
-Come early for free giveaways.
+Connect with dozens of employers looking to fill full-time, part-time and temporary jobs at Highline’s job fair, Oct.
+18. Free to attend.